-Welcome to Holistic Law and Mediation, an evolving approach that combines mindfulness and law practice in a way that transcends our predominant adversarial model and provides optimal, long-term solutions to clients.
+Welcome to Holistic Law and Mediation, an evolving approach that integrates mindfulness in law practice in a way that transcends our predominant adversarial model and provides optimal, long-term solutions to clients.

-I have been a licensed attorney for more than 25 years.
-I am admitted to practice law in California and Connecticut, graduating from Boston University School of Law in 1988, and from the University of Massachusetts at Amherst, B.A., cum laude, in 1985 majoring in Psychology.
-I have meditated for more than twenty years and have engaged in extensive meditation, mindfulness, and wellness training programs on both the east and west coasts.
+I have been a licensed attorney for more than 25 years and am admitted to practice law in California and Connecticut, graduating from Boston University School of Law in 1988, and from the University of Massachusetts at Amherst, B.A., cum laude, in 1985 majoring in Psychology.
+My practice has now extended to professional mediation services from a perspective that views disputes as opportunities for personal transformation.